Rolands-Laucis/Word_embeddings_for_Latvian/README.md

 FastText and Word2vec embeddings are trained with the python lib "Gensim".
 Ngram2vec and Structure Skip-Gram embeddings are trained with a tool from their original github repositories.

-The SpaCy directory contains all files and instructions for building and evaluating POS and NER models using custom latvian word embeddings.
+The SpaCy directory contains all source code files and instructions for building and evaluating POS and NER models using custom latvian word embeddings.